the-technat/the-technat/content/posts/k8s_kubeadm.md

 ```

 The output will clearly show when you had success initializing your control-plane and when not.
 Note that it might fail for the first time almost at the end, trying to reach the Kubernetes API using your DNS record and IPv6.
-That is most linux distros prefer v6 entries over v4 and the kube-apiserver seems to need a bit more time to be fully reachable on IPv6.
-If this happens to you, just delete the AAAA record, initalize and then readd the AAAA record again.
+That is most linux distros prefer AAAA records over A and the kube-apiserver seems to need a bit more time to be fully reachable on IPv6.
+If this happens to you, just delete the AAAA record, run `sudo kubeadm reset`, reinitialize and then readd the AAAA record again.

-Once it worked, you will see some instructions how to join additionall master nodes and worker nodes, as well as some commands to get the kubeconfig from the master-node to start using kubectl:
+Once it worked, you will see a bunch of instructions how to join additional master and worker nodes, as well as some commands to get the kubeconfig from the master-node to start using kubectl:

 ```console
 mkdir -p $HOME/.kube